hideya/langchain-google-genai-ex/README.md

 onverting complex MCP tool schemas into Gemini-friendly formats so you can focus on building instead of debugging schema errors.**

+See [this design decision document](./DESIGN_DECISIONS.md) for the implementation details.

 ## Complete Usage Example

 ```typescript